The Education Pathway

 ALTERNATIVE STUDENT TEACHING PLACEMENT.
 Candidates, other than those completing the TAL (Teaching all Learners) dual licensure program, have the option of completing a portion of the student teaching semester in an alternative placement.
 The following rules apply:

-- The intent to teach in an alternative placement must be approved in advance by the Director of Student Teaching and included on the student teaching application.
+• The intent to teach in an alternative placement must be approved in advance by the Director of Student Teaching and included on the student teaching application.

-- The placement must be in a setting that cannot be duplicated locally.
+• The placement must be in a setting that cannot be duplicated locally.

-- The School of Education faculty will approve or deny the placement, based on the candidate’s academic and dispositional records.
+• The School of Education faculty will approve or deny the placement, based on the candidate’s academic and dispositional records.
 The placement can be overturned if the candidate displays areas of concern after approval for student teaching.

-- The alternative placement comes only after a successful local placement (at least B-) and a successful senior project (at least C).
+• The alternative placement comes only after a successful local placement (at least B-) and a successful senior project (at least C).

-- The placement will consist of ten weeks locally and six weeks in an alternative setting.
+• The placement will consist of ten weeks locally and six weeks in an alternative setting.

 The Indiana Educator License…

 The School of Education prepares graduates for professional licensure.
 Upon completion of all degree and program coursework, the Licensing Advisor approves the online license application for our graduates based on GPA, passage of professional test(s), CPR/AED/Heimlich certification, and Suicide Prevention training.
-The Initial Practitioner License issued to beginning teachers is valid for two years from the date of licensing.
+The Initial Practitioner License issued to a beginning teacher is valid for two years from the date of licensing.
 After receiving an Initial Practitioner License, beginning teachers commence working toward the Practitioner License (a 5-yr. license) through either the Professional Growth Plan (PGP) route or the Indiana Mentoring and Assessment Program (IMAP).

 Indiana Licensure Exams…

 PRAXIS® PEDAGOGY ASSESSMENTS.
-As of September 1, 2021, all applicants for initial instructional licenses must take and pass the Praxis® Principles of Learning and Teaching Pedagogy Assessment (PLT) for the developmental level of the license they are seeking.
+All applicants for initial instructional licenses must take and pass the Praxis® Principles of Learning and Teaching Pedagogy Assessment (PLT) for the developmental level of the license they are seeking.
 The purpose of the Praxis® PLT series (Early Childhood, Grades K-6, Grades PreK-12, Grades 7-12) is to assess a new teacher’s knowledge and understanding of educational practices foundational to beginning a career as a professional educator.
 The test is designed to reflect the Interstate Teacher Assessment and Support Consortium (InTASC) Model Core Teaching Standards.
 The test content assesses key indicators of the beginning educator’s knowledge of topics such as human development, learning processes, instructional processes, diverse learners, educational psychology, and professional issues.
-Examinees taking Praxis® PLTwill typically have completed, or will have nearly completed, an undergraduate education program.
+Examinees taking Praxis® PLT will typically have completed, or will have nearly completed, an undergraduate education program.
 Each test includes questions that apply specifically to the stated grade range of the test as well as some that are universal to all grade levels.

 PRAXIS® SUBJECT/CONTENT KNOWLEDGE ASSESSMENTS.
 The Praxis® Subject Tests are important components of Indiana’s licensure and certification process and measure knowledge of specific subjects that K-12 educators will teach.
 Praxis® Subject Assessments include over 90 different tests for specific licensure areas, ranging from Mathematics to World Languages.